avohns/python-latex-moodle-quiz/README.md

 1. LaTeX packages installed and working:
    1. `moodle` see https://ctan.org/pkg/moodle
    1. `python` see https://github.com/brotchie/python-sty
-1. If you want to include any kind of images (static, dynamic), ImageMagick ( https://imagemagick.org/index.php ) has to be installed and working.
+1. If you want to include any kind of images (static, dynamic), [ImageMagick](https://imagemagick.org/index.php) has to be installed and working.

 Usage/Workflow
 ==============

-1. Familiarize yourself with the documentation of the `moodle` package, which can be found here: http://mirrors.ctan.org/macros/latex/contrib/moodle/moodle.pdf
+1. Familiarize yourself with the documentation of the `moodle` package, which can be found [here](http://mirrors.ctan.org/macros/latex/contrib/moodle/moodle.pdf).
 1. Open and edit any of the example .tex files in your favourite LaTeX-Editor.
 1. Compile the file with `pdflatex`.
 1. You will get an intermediate .py file, a .pdf file and a -moodle.xml file as a result (and possibly some additional .png files depending on what example you work with).
 However, for importing your questions into moodle you will only need the -moodle.xml file.